Lindsey Vonn wants gold for grandfather

 Recommended Stories For You

+These are her first Olympics since Vancouver, British Columbia, in 2010, where she won gold in the downhill and bronze in the super-G. She missed the Sochi (Russia) Games with a knee injury.

-Vonn started the season relatively slowly, with two DNFs and one 12th-place finish in Lake Louise, where she usually dominates.
-But she has turned things around since then, and comes into the Olympics red-hot after back-to-back wins in the downhill at Garmisch.
+Vonn started the season relatively slowly, with two DNFs and one 12th-place finish in Lake Louise, Alberta, where she usually dominates.
+But she has turned things around since then, and comes into the Olympics red-hot after back-to-back wins in the downhill at Garmisch, Germany.

 "I knew my main focus this year was solely on the Olympics," she said.
 "And so I've progressed my way through the season with that in mind.
 And.
 I'm very happy with how I feel physically, mentally and on skis.
 Last weekend was just the icing on the cake — exactly what I needed to build my confidence and be ready for these Olympics."

-Vonn will compete in the super-G Feb.
-17, the downhill Feb.
-21 and the alpine combined Feb.
-23.
+Vonn will compete in the super-G Saturday, Feb.
+17, the downhill Wednesday, Feb.
+21 and the alpine combined Friday, Feb.
+23. (Please note that those dates are based on South Korean time.
+Those are one day earlier in Colorado.)

 Teammate Alice McKennis said Vonn is truly on her game.